thomasdarimont/terraform-provider-keycloak/docs/resources/default_roles.md

 # keycloak\_default\_roles Resource

-Allows managing default realm roles within Keycloak.
+Allows managing default roles within Keycloak.

 Note: This feature was added in Keycloak v13, so this resource will not work on older versions of Keycloak.